+must be democratic, or it won't

+be anything.
+Members don't

+drop out of the unions when they

+Had a vote been taken then feated.
+So Randolph got it referred back to committee.
+The
-munism, fascism, corruption and

-racketeering. . ."
-This dropped any mention of "programs," and

-while opposition was still voiced,
+munism, fascism, corruption and racketeering. . ."
+This dropped any mention of "programs," and while opposition was still voiced,

-Also adopted later were two

 it was adopted.